art-framework-suite/hep-hpc/README.md

     `WANT_MPI` appropriately to activate MPI, if it is available and desired.
 Note that your own code may still use MPI even if `WANT_MPI` is not set, but the (as yet, very basic) MPI facilities of this package will not be available.
+If the executable for running MPI jobs on your system is "srun," then MPI tests will be disabled unless you defined MPIEXEC_PREFLAGS (e.g. to set the hardware type, time limits, etc.).
 Define `WANT_UPS` if you wish to build a UPS-capable package.
 Defining `WANT_H5PY` turns on the testing of the `concat-h5py` utility (assuming the `h5py` Python package is available and compatible with the current compiler, etc.).

 1. Build the code:
     ```